MicrosoftDocs/Viva/Viva/insights/advanced/admin/import-survey-results.md

 #### About errors in data

-*Applies to: data source admin*
+*Applies to: survey source admin*

 When any data row or column has an invalid value for any attribute, the entire import will fail until you fix the source data.
 After you fix the source data, you'll need to push the data again to Viva Insights.

 ##### Survey error reference

 You might get an error if the file:
 * Is empty
-* Is over 1GB
 * Isn't in .csv format
-* Contains duplicate column headers
+* Contains duplicate column headers (question labels)
-* Is missing a column header
+* Is missing a column header (question label)
-* Has a column header with invalid characters
+* Has a column header (question label) with invalid characters
 * Has a field value that exceeds 128KB
 * Has a field value that doesn't match the right data type (for example, integer instead of date)

-[Pending explanation of .csv files]

 You might also get an error if there's an issue with connection setup.